Tour/holiday representative: job description

 Tour or holiday representatives are responsible for looking after groups of holidaymakers on package holidays, often at international destinations.
 They make sure that everything runs smoothly, handling any complaints and resolving problems.
 Typical duties involve:

 - organising and leading excursions and entertainment

-- liaising with accommodation owners, agents, coach companies etc
+- liaising with providers of accommodation, travel agents, coach companies and so on

 - resolving conflict with clients

 - referring complaints and problems to senior management

 - providing support when holidaymakers experience difficulties such as lost luggage or health problems